+This dataset is readily available from Huggingface (\texttt{mteb/llm-eval-medrxiv\_clustering\_s2s\_v2}) and is used without additional processing.
+Each dataset contains 5 sets to perform clustering, and each set has 200 strings.

-\begin{description} \item[Medarxiv dataset:] \texttt{ criteria = f"You will be given three paper titles X, Y, and Z. Does the paper Z discuss a topic that is closer to the topic in X than to the topic in Y?"}
+\texttt{triplet\_comparison\_prompt = } You will be given three paper titles X, Y, and Z. Is the topic in Z closer to the topic in X than to the topic in Y?

-\item[IT Defect dataset:] \texttt{ criteria = f"You will be given three defect reports X, Y, and Z, sent by the customers of our GPFS filesystem storage system.
-They may contain stack traces of various programs (python, kernel drivers, ...).
-Similar repetitive lines are omitted as [...].
-Considering the cause of the defects (i.e. ignoring timestamp/IP/MAC addresses), are X and Z more similar than Y and Z are? "}

-\item[xkcdcolors-h dataset:] \texttt{ criteria = f"Which of the following two colors, X and Y, is more similar to the color Z?
-Focus on the hue in the HSL model first, then other aspects such as lightness and saturation.
-For example, Red and Pink are more similar than Red and Blue are.
-If you are not familiar with the given color name, e.g., a made-up color name like 'puke brown', try to imagine what the color would look like, e.g., puke would generally have a lighter shade. "}

-\item[xkcdcolors-l dataset:] \texttt{ criteria = f"Which of the following two colors, X and Y, is more similar to the color Z?
-Focus on the lightness in the HSL model first, then other aspects such as hue and saturation.
-For example, Red and Blue (both lightness = 50 If you are not familiar with the given color name, e.g., a made-up color name like 'puke brown', try to imagine what the color would look like, e.g., puke would generally have a lighter shade. "} \end{description}